RovisLab/ROS-Nodes/pointcloud_to_laserscan/ReadMe.md

 How does it work:
   -it runs the data aquisition from the real kinect and transform the depth points topic into a fake laser_scan topic.

+UPDATE:
+  - This package is used only for the simulation. if you want to obtain laserscan from kinect use the "laserscan_kinect" package.